Sunda Kingdom: Jayabupati

 According to Sanghyang Tapak inscription, dated from 1030 found in Cibadak near Sukabumi, a king, Maharaja Sri Jayabupati, has established a sacred sanctuary of Sanghyang Tapak.
 Curiously, the style of the inscriptions reveal an East Javanese script, language, and style, akin to Dharmawangsa's court of Mataram.
 This has led to suggestions that the Sunda Kingdom at this time probably was under the influence of Mataram, or probably Jayabupati subscribed to Javanese culture.

 Sri Jayabupati in Carita Parahyangan is mentioned as Prabu Detya Maharaja.
-The 11th century Horren inscription found in southern Kediri, reported that çatru Sunda ("enemy from Sunda") had invaded and menacing villages in East Java.
+The 11th century AD Horren inscription found in southern Kediri, reported that çatru Sunda ("enemy from Sunda") had invaded and menacing villages in East Java.

 After Sri Jayabupati, there is no stone inscription discovered mentioning the next ruler.
-There is no tangible evidence discovered from the period between the 11th to the 14th century.
+There is no tangible evidence discovered from the period between the 11th to the 14th century AD.
 Most of our current knowledge about this period came from Carita Parahyangan.

 The Song Chinese source, Chu-fan-chi circa 1200, mentioned that Srivijaya still ruled Sumatra, the Malay peninsula, and Sin-to (Sunda).
 The source describes the port of Sunda as strategic and thriving, pepper from Sunda being among the best in quality.
 The people worked in agriculture and their houses were built on wooden poles (rumah panggung).
 However, robbers and thieves plagued the country.
 The port of Sunda referred by Chou Ju-kua probably referred to Old Banten, instead of Sunda Kelapa.
 It seems that by the early 13th century, the maritime trade was still dominated by Srivijayan mandala based in Sumatra.